Solar paint: Solar paint with a 12,000 km range? Mercedes-Benz's solar paste doubles the range of electric cars – Creative image: Xpert.Digital

 Self-charging electric cars?
 Mercedes-Benz presents groundbreaking solar paste

-Electromobility is developing rapidly, but the challenges in terms of range and energy efficiency remain.
+Electromobility is developing rapidly, but the challenges regarding range and energy efficiency remain.
 In this context, Mercedes-Benz has presented a groundbreaking innovation: a so-called solar paste or solar paint, which has the potential to significantly extend the range of electric vehicles.
-This technology makes it possible to apply photovoltaic cells directly to the body of vehicles in the form of an ultra-thin paste.
-In the future, electric cars could not only drive emission-free, but also cover a large part of their energy needs themselves.
+This technology makes it possible to apply photovoltaic cells in the form of an ultra-thin paste directly to the vehicle body.
+As a result, electric cars could not only drive emission-free in the future, but also cover a large part of their own energy needs.

 How solar paste works

-With a vehicle surface of 11 square meters, such as that available in a medium-sized SUV, under optimal conditions a range of up to 12,000 kilometers (Stuttgart) could be generated per year.
-The potential range achieved depends on the actual solar radiation.
-In Los Angeles, around 20,000 km and in Beijing around 14,000 km per year would be possible.
-The calculation is based on the average solar radiation and the surface of a mid-size SUV.
+With a vehicle surface area of 11 square meters, such as that available on a mid-size SUV, up to 12,000 kilometers of range (Stuttgart) per year could be generated under optimal conditions.
+The potential range depends on the actual amount of sunlight.
+In Los Angeles, around 20,000 km and in Beijing approximately 14,000 km per year would even be possible.
+This calculation is based on average sunlight and the surface area of a mid-size SUV.

 Technological features

 The solar paste is only 5 micrometers thick and weighs just 50 grams per square meter.
-This low thickness allows for seamless integration into the vehicle design without compromising aerodynamics.
+This minimal thickness allows for seamless integration into the vehicle design without affecting aerodynamics.

 High efficiency

-With an efficiency of around 20%, the technology is one of the most efficient of its kind and is in no way inferior to conventional solar modules.
+With an efficiency of about 20%, the technology is among the most efficient of its kind and is in no way inferior to conventional solar modules.

-With a vehicle surface of 11 square meters, such as that available in a medium-sized SUV, a range of up to 12,000 kilometers per year could be generated under optimal conditions.
+With a vehicle surface area of 11 square meters, such as that available in a medium-sized SUV, up to 12,000 kilometers of range per year could be generated under optimal conditions.

 Advantages of solar paste